Bucks, down 20 at half, run away to beat Heat 113-98

-MIAMI (AP) — Giannis Antetokounmpo scored 33 points, and the Milwaukee Bucks rallied from a 20-point halftime deficit to beat the Miami Heat 113-98 on Friday night.
+Giannis Antetokounmpo scored 33 points and finished an assist shy of a triple-double, and the Bucks tied a franchise record for second-half comebacks on the way to beating the Miami Heat 113-98 on Friday night.

+“It doesn’t matter if you’re down 20, 15, 10,” said Antetokounmpo, who also had 16 rebounds and nine assists.
+“We’re going to keep playing hard.
+It’s a process.
+You’ve got to win games like this.
+You’ve got to face adversity when you’re playing on the road.
+In the playoffs, it’s not going to be easy.
+We want to be a great team and that’s why we keep playing hard.”

-Antetokounmpo also had 16 rebounds and nine assists for the Bucks, who became the first team in NBA history to trail by at least 20 points at the half and win by more than 11.
+From there, Bucks 71, Heat 36.
+Milwaukee also became the first team in NBA history to trail by at least 20 at the break and wind up winning by at least 15 points.

+“We lost our energy in the second half,” said Justise Winslow, who led Miami with 20 points — all in the first half.
+The Heat’s lead over Orlando and Charlotte for the No. 8 spot in the Eastern Conference was trimmed to just one game.

+Hassan Whiteside had 14 points and 11 rebounds for the Heat, Josh Richardson scored 11 points and Dwyane Wade was one of four players with 10 for Miami.
+Wade bruised his right hip on a hard fall late in the third quarter.

 Khris Middleton scored 21 and Eric Bledsoe had 17 for the NBA-best Bucks, who improved to 52-17.

-It matched the biggest halftime deficit overcome for a win in Bucks history — they were down 72-52 at the break against the New York Knicks on Feb.
-18, 1977, and won 124-123.
-They were 0-100 in all other instances, 0-77 on the road.

-Justise Winslow had all of his 20 points in the first half for Miami, which had its lead over Orlando and Charlotte for the No. 8 spot in the Eastern Conference trimmed to just one game.
-Hassan Whiteside had 14 points and 11 rebounds for the Heat, Josh Richardson scored 11 points and Dwyane Wade was one of four players with 10 for Miami.

 Antetokounmpo was in total control of the second half, grabbing an offensive rebound with 2:40 left and throwing a no-look, behind-the-head pass to Bledsoe for a layup and a 110-92 lead.
 Most fans didn’t see it — they were long gone by then.

+“To do what we did in the second half, I’m just pleased with the guys the way they were able to flip it,” Bucks coach Mike Budenholzer said.
+“Our defense fuels our offense.
+We want that to be our identity.”

 The Bucks lost Malcolm Brogdon in the first quarter to a sore right heel.
 Brogdon was 0 for 3 in 6 1/2 minutes.